choiwab/portfolio/README.md

    - Email 📧

 ### 💡 Fun Fact
 Did you know?
-The first website went live on August 6, 1991!
+Elon Musk once tweeted that he was considering buying Coca-Cola to "put the cocaine back in."

 ---